 Even if it IS on the menu, it’s probably not available “to-go.”
 Dreaming of sipping your grande cappuccino while seated on the edge of the Trevi Fountain?
 I hate to be the one to tell you but: that is literally impossible.
 First, eating and drinking is simply not done in public.
 I figured this out the first time I popped open a bag of potato chips while walking in Venice.
 Non si fa – it is simply not done.
 Same goes for coffee, which is usually enjoyed while standing at the bar.
 (Or please be aware that it will literally cost more if you have it while seated at a table – another thing that I didn’t expect!)
 However, aside from the cultural dining differences in Italy as a whole, it is literally illegal to eat near any monument in Rome.
 Better to find a restaurant with outdoor tables if you want to enjoy your (sit down) meal al fuori.

-Meal time is sacred.
+Mealtime is sacred.
 Some people think that Italy observes “siesta” time, Spanish-style.
 This is not the case.
 However, many shops and businesses do close between 1 and 4 pm.
 Rather than time for napping, this is time for eating, meeting friends and family, and relaxing.
 One thing you should except is that mealtimes in Italy tend to arrive slightly later – 1 pm for lunch and 8 pm for dinner.
 In fact, many restaurants only open at 8 pm, so if you get hungry before then you can partake in the Italian custom of ‘aperitivo’ – a drink and small snacks to ready your appetite.

 Customer service is different.
 Though greeting people is 100% essential, one of the things I realized early on during my first trip to Italy (and again when I moved to Rome full time) is that customer service is very very different.
 There are no waiters fawning over your every need, nor do they present the bill to encourage you to move on.
 In fact, you might have to physically wave someone down when you are ready to pay.
 This different attitude can be interpreted as brusque, but it is simply the way service works in Italy – which means that gratuity varies as well.
 Here is a guide to tipping in Italy so you know what to expect on the bill and how much to leave behind.

 Business hours vary.
-In addition to closing for lunch, many business keep abbreviated hours on the weekends so it is good to plan activities ahead of time.
+In addition to closing for lunch, many businesses keep abbreviated hours on the weekends so it is good to plan activities ahead of time.
 Expect many businesses to stay open only on Saturday morning (until about 1:30 or 2 pm).
 If they are open on Sunday, it is likely only in the morning as well.
-In addition, many restaurants close on Monday so keep that in mind if there is somewhere special that you are dying to eat during your time in Italy!
+In addition, many restaurants close on Monday so keep that in mind if there is somewhere special that you are dying to eat during your first time in Italy!

 Was there anything else you didn’t expect when you traveled to Italy the first time?
 Do you have any tips for new visitors?